 The next section, should you chose to walk it, is the Klondyke Track.
 It is not really usefully marked at any point, nor is it evident on the ground (because, I suspect, most TA walkers don’t use it), so you have to follow the map as best you can.
 It involves fording the Waimakariri River.
 If this is too high, then you may as well just walk along the road and across the bridge.
 The point where the route departs from SH73 past Bealey Hotel is not clear, though the official NoBo notes suggest at the hotel itself.
 A hiker suggests that this may be to the right of the building, where you walk behind two moa sculptures and along a mown path to the top of a knoll.
 To the right and downhill a gap in the beech trees takes you to the river plain.
 It is very rough, unpleasant going all the way.
 Make your aim point Klondyke Corner campsite, 8 km south of Arthur’s Pass village, which you may be able to locate in the distance by the white shapes of campervans.
 It is a basic campsite with a shelter.
-Then it is walking parallel with the road and river to Greyneys Shelter, where there are a few camping sites.
-There may be tracks through the beech trees, but these are hard to locate.
-According to the official NoBo notes there is a track through the beech forest which then crosses a railway line and continues as an unsealed road parallel to the main road to Greyneys Shelter.
+Then it is walking parallel with the road and river from a gravel path at Klondyke Corner up a bank to the right along a trail in the beech trees with yellow markers.
+However, erosion has removed the track in places, so you either have to bush bash or descend to the river.
+You cross a railway line and continues as an unsealed road parallel to the main road to Greyneys Shelter.
 The shelter itself is more enclosed than Klondyke, and you could sleep on the benches within the shelter at a pinch in bad weather but camping is not permitted.
 And anyway, you are probably best to hitch hike to Arthur’s Pass, 6km away.
 The road is very busy with tourist traffic, and narrow, so road walking would not be very safe.